-Creating your component
+Creating your symbol

-Building out your component
+Building out your symbol

 Navigate back to Content.
 You’ll see that we have two tabs at the top now, pages and symbols.
 Lets create a new symbol.
 Create a new entry and select “symbols”.
 Now we can build out our content.
 We Are going to make a symbol that can ask a user something, then we are going to bind it to the UI and use it in any page.
 We can also update our symbol on any page, and when the page is published, the symbol will get updated on every page it is used on.

 Next, we are going to add the pre-made Hero template to our page.
 Go to the “Data” tab and click “create input”.
 Let’s call our input “Title”, it will be type “text”, then click “more options” and give this input a default value of “Great title”.
 Now, we will add two more inputs, a subtitle and an image.
 For the subtitle input, repeat the steps we did for “Title”.
 For our image input, give it a title of “image”, it will be type “file”, and below you can choose a file type (JPEG is the best option).
 Then, give this input a default value.
 This can be any image.